Introduction to CSRF?

 - In response to this request, the server appends two tokens.
 It sends one as a cookie and keeps other tokens in a hidden form field.
 These tokens are generated randomly.

 - The client sends both the token back to the server once he submits the form.
-Cookie token is sent as a token, and form token is sent inside the form data.
+The cookie token is sent as a token, and the form token is sent inside the form data.

-- The server does not respond or rejects the request if a request doesn’t have both the requests.
+- The server does not respond or reject the request if a request doesn’t have both the requests.

-Now an attacker who is trying to forge the request will have to guess the anti-CSRF tokens and the user’s authentication passwords.
+An attacker trying to forge the request will have to guess the anti-CSRF tokens and the user’s authentication passwords.
 These tokens get invalidated after some time and once the session gets over.
 This makes the attacker guess the token tough.

 2. Same Site Cookies